SOTAmat/SOTAmatWSJTskimmer/README.md

 # SOTAmatSkimmer

-A WSJT-X Plugin that filters reception reports and forwards potential SOTAmat messages to the SOTAmat server
+A Plugin for both WSJT-X and SparkSDR that filters reception reports and forwards potential SOTAmat messages to the SOTAmat server, thereby reducing the normal 5-minute PSK Reporter delay.

 You can use Visual Studio to build the code.
 To publish all platforms, use a command line tool and the "Publish-All_Platforms.BAT" file on Windows.
 It will create the executables in a "Publish" folder.